-Key takeaways here to note for your website are how focused all areas of Daniel’s website are, all coming back to his main theme and genre.
+Key takeaways here to note for your website are how focused all areas of Daniel’s website are.
+It all comes back to his main theme and genre.

-Phillip’s website is on the simpler side of things, which can be typical for self-published authors, especially in the intermediate phase of establishing your presence as a new author.
+Phillip’s website is on the simpler side of things.
+This can be typical for self-published authors, especially in the intermediate phase of establishing your presence as a new author.
 Regardless, it’s always better to have a more simplified site that you can add to bit by bit and have people find you, rather than having no website at all.

 Both her websites are user-friendly, allowing visitors to find exactly what they’re looking for and not feel overwhelmed by overloaded pages.
 There is also a great theme carried through both sites, with the same layout and the landing page having a subtle animation.

 The main author website could be more genre-specific to LJ’s work but for what it is, it’s a great site.

 Adam has done really well for himself, having started with self-published routes to now even having not one but two hit shows on Netflix based on his novels.
 This is the common scenario of starting off as an indie author and over time becoming more of a hybrid author.